Wyaito/numberOfCombinationCalculator/readme.md

-This is a calulator that will compute the number of possible number of combinations when choosing a sample from a group or population of data.
+This is a calulator that will compute the number of possible combinations when choosing a sample from a group or population of data.

 equation:
 n!/k!(n-k)!